Rei-san001/Graphite---Where-Notes-Take-Shape/README.md

 # Next.js Web Development Project

-This repository contains a complete web application we built while following a full 7-hour Next.js tutorial.
 Our goal was to learn modern full-stack web development by building a real project from scratch.

 We explored how Next.js works, how frontend and backend connect, and how real-world projects are structured.